 Roll toward one direction and plant the bar/stick on the floor, as you open in into thoracic extension and rotation.
 Rotate until your shoulder blade touches the floor and hang out at the end for a few seconds and then repeat in the opposite direction.
 Do 5-6 of these in each direction.
 This exercise should counteract bad sitting posture and help reduce back pain in the upper spine and give a good chest stretch as well.

 Now let’s address those rounded shoulders with my favorite exercise, the Face Pull.

 2.)
 ROUNDED SHOULDERS – FACE PULL EXERCISE

-As I mentioned earlier, rounded shoulders are often a consequence of that rounded thoracic spine.
+As I mentioned earlier, rounded shoulders are often a consequence of that rounded thoracic spine, usually due to poor posture while sitting.
 With that comes adaptive shortening, especially if the chest muscles are being developed.
 To combat this, we need to start pulling.
 A lot!

 In this case we want to do face pulls, and we want to do them often.